hypo69/hypo/docs/gemini/out/en/explainer/src/endpoints/advertisement/facebook/scenarios/login.md

 **Variables:**

-- `MODE = 'dev'`: A string defining the execution mode, which is a common approach for configuration settings.
+- ``: A string defining the execution mode, which is a common approach for configuration settings.

 **Potential Errors/Improvements:**